Save Up to $600 on Peloton Bikes, Guides and More At-Home Workout Gear

 Peloton bikes remain one of the hottest pieces of workout equipment to own today, but these exercise bikes are also notoriously pricey.
 If you’ve been waiting to finally invest in a Peloton, now's the time to take your workout indoors and score one at a major discount.
 Peloton deals don’t come around very often, but you can currently save big on the brand's smart bikes and accessories thanks to a sale happening at Peloton itself.

-Now through Thursday, February 29, the Peloton Presidents’ Day Sale is live with steep discounts on workout essentials and bikes starting at $995.
-From Peloton Bike and Bike+ equipment packages to individual bikes and Peloton Guides, you can save up to $600 and achieve your fitness goals without breaking the bank.
+Now through Thursday, February 29, Peloton is offering steep discounts on workout essentials and bikes starting at $995.
+From Peloton Bike and Bike+ equipment packages to individual bikes and Peloton Guides, now's your chance to save up to $600 and achieve your fitness goals without breaking the bank.

 Whether you’re looking to crank up your cardio, strengthen your muscles or just live a healthier lifestyle, Peloton bikes are perfect for staying active from the comfort of your own home.
 If there's one thing we've learned about fitness in the last few years, it's that you don't always need to leave house to get a quality workout.
 Stationary bikes are a top choice for at-home workouts and Peloton bikes are leading the charge thanks to their compact size and variety of motivational online classes.

 The Peloton Bike+ Ultimate Package has everything you need for a complete exercise experience, including the Peloton Bike+, cycling shoes, light weights, a water bottle, a Bike mat, a reversible workout mat and three sets of dumbbells.
-Save $600 on this bundle and shop all the best Peloton deals below to get your sweat on.
+Save $600 on this bundle to get your sweat on and shop all the best last-minute Peloton deals below before it's too late.

 Peloton Bike+ Ultimate Package